In this article:

 - Name the bot user and make sure it has read-only access.
 Then click Add.

-- Click Create token for the new bot user.
+- Click new token for the new bot user.

 - Copy the API token and click Done.